Written By: Matt Buchanan

 It would be easy enough to just throw up your hands in the middle of a pandemic and claim that there is nothing you can do about the situation.
 And, to be sure, you can’t fix the problems taking place on a global scale.

 But you can work on improving your lead generation process.
-Even making small changes can be enough to generate good leads and keep the doors open as you look forward to brighter days ahead.
+Even making small changes like these tips for lead generation can be enough to generate good leads and keep the doors open as you look forward to brighter days ahead.

 Matt Buchanan is the Co-Founder and Chief Growth Officer at Service Direct, a technology…